Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 - You can troubleshoot `Spout` using the tips below:
 1. Download the demo `Spout` sender/ receiver [here](https://leadedge.github.io/spout-download.html) to see whether it is the `Sender` program or the `Receiver` program that is not working with `Spout`.
 2. Ensure that `Unreal` and your other program are running on the same `GPU` (this is an issue with some laptops).
 To deal with this:
-    a.
-Check `Windows` `Task Manager` to see which `GPU` your programs are running on - [guide here](https://www.digitalcitizen.life/7-ways-launch-task-manager-windows-8/)
+    1. Check `Windows` `Task Manager` to see which `GPU` your programs are running on - [guide here](https://www.digitalcitizen.life/7-ways-launch-task-manager-windows-8/)
-    b.
-[Use the guide here](https://www.itechtics.com/use-specific-gpu/#:~:text=Click%20on%20Graphics%20Settings.,run%20on%20a%20dedicated%20GPU.) to force your program to use a specific GPU.
+    2. [Use the guide here](https://www.itechtics.com/use-specific-gpu/#:~:text=Click%20on%20Graphics%20Settings.,run%20on%20a%20dedicated%20GPU.) to force your program to use a specific GPU.
 3. Ensure that the programmes you are sharing between are also in `High Performance` mode if your computer has any performance throttling (this can be common on laptops).
 4. For any other issues [contact us on `Discord`](https://discord.gg/2PaMtnK)